eprei/42_override/level09/Ressources/walkthrough.md

 0x0000000000000000 in ?? ()
 ```

-`/bin/sh` trys to execute `aauaaaaa...`, which is the value at offset 158 in the cyclic pattern.
+`/bin/sh` tries to execute `aauaaaaa...`, which is the value at offset 158 in the cyclic pattern.
 We find the offset with:

 ```shell
 pwndbg> cyclic -l aauaaaaa